 I miss you.
 I wish you were here.
 I can tell you a mom is irreplaceable for a child.
 When a mom dies, her child is no longer whole.
 The loss makes it hard to breathe.
 That child flails in the wind like a cottonwood seed.
 A piece of fluff that gets knocked about the world by the wind.
 Sometimes I landed on solid ground, sometimes I landed in a pond and almost drowned.
 But I’m still here.
-I survived.

 I’ve felt your absence every day of my life since you were stolen from me.
 I fell into a never-ending well of agony after you died.
 I dwelled there for years.
 Depression ran in my veins alongside my blood.
 The blood became rough and scraped up my heart.

 I searched for many things to fill myself up.
 Many were bad things, but some were good.
 I had good friends who helped and distracted me.
 I had the rest of my family too who gave me love.
 I had pets and cats to console me and give me company.
 Pets you had loved too.
 The cats looked for you, I saw them searching, but they could never find you.
 I understood their sadness and confusion.

 One day not long after you died I found a card cradled in the grass of our backyard.
 The card had a picture of Jesus on the front.
 It looked like an old card.
 I wondered who put it there.
 Did it fall from heaven and you dropped it for me to find?
 Had someone put it in a balloon from far away and that balloon popped over my house leaving the card to fall?
 Did God put it there?
 Did a neighbor nestle it into our grass to give me comfort?
 I still have the card.
 The words on the card were Psalm 23.
 It was about comfort and the valley of death.
 I had to wonder if it was a sign from you that you were in heaven.
 It made me cry hard.
-Sharply splintered tears had ripped streaks from my eyes down to my toes leaving me memories of that moment as scars.
+Sharply splintered tears had ripped streaks from my eyes down to my toes leaving me memories of that moment as scars of grief.

 We used to light a candle for you at Christmas.
 You died right before Christmas so I guess this made sense.
 We don’t do it anymore and I’m not sure why because I still miss you.
 I guess I’m busy with my own boys and our own Christmas family traditions.
 I want to light a candle for you at Christmas again.

 I cried so many tears I lost myself as that young teen girl.
 When I looked I couldn’t find myself so I wrote down my agony.
 The loss of you brought me to writing.
 It was my counselor, my friend, and my dumping pad.
 I had to get it all out and writing it down was the only way that worked.
-When I talked to others they just didn’t get it.
+When I talked to others about my emptiness they just didn’t get it.
 They hadn’t gone through what I had gone through.
 They would judge me even if they didn’t mean to.
 I could always see it in their eyes.
 They either felt bad for me and their eyes welled up with pity or they just didn’t know what to say.
 They were so consumed by the pity that no real help came forth.
 I don’t even know what would have helped.
 Probably nothing.

 The whole world shifted while I made peanut brittle in chemistry class the morning you died.
 I remember how the peanut brittle shards looked in the tin foil.
-The classroom lights reflecting bright off the tin foil.
+The classroom lights reflecting brightly off the tin foil.
 The peanut brittle stack on the black square high top table.
 The table they called me down to the office from to tell me of your death.

 I miss the foods you made.
-No one can make food the way you made it Mom.
+No one can make food the way you made it, Mom.
 You gave food to me with love and your smile.
 It can’t be replicated.
 It’s impossible, no one else has your smile.
 Sometimes I think of you now when I give my boys plates of food.
 I focus on that because sometimes I’m busy and it’s hard to get them their food, but I want them to remember me serving them with love and a smile.
-When I remember this perspective I feel good.
+When I remember this perspective, I feel good.
 I feel like a mom.
 I feel more like you.